A Look at the Legal Side of CPR

 Who can perform CPR?

 There are two types of people who can perform CPR on someone who is in an emergency situation.
 People who work in the medical industry fall into the first category.
-Physicians, nurses, emergency respondents – all of them are required to perform CPR when they see someone who needs it badly.
-Medical professionals are expected to act when they see someone who is asking for help, and not providing any first aid treatment can land them in trouble.
+Physicians, nurses, emergency respondents – all of them are required to perform CPR when they see someone who needs it.
+Medical professionals are expected to act when they see someone who is asking for help, and not providing any first aid treatment can land them in trouble only when “on duty”.
 Their medical knowledge can help save a life, and the government expects them to act based on their instinct.
+If the emergency happens while “off duty”, it is a personal choice whether to respond.
+Keep in mind legislation varies state-to-state, so research applicable local laws.

 People who have trained for CPR fall into the second category.
 They might not have any professional background in the field of medicine but learning how to provide CPR is enough.
 These people are not required to help during emergencies, except in the state of Vermont.
 Providing CPR should be based on their decision, and sometimes, they are also required to ask permission from the person who just had an attack.
 However, during the times when the patient cannot speak, the people who have responded first should state that they acted based on the circumstances.